Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Preliminaries

 It follows that the entity whose compatibility with a causal structure is to be assessed is no longer a joint probability distribution, but a joint quantum state, specifically, $\rho_{\textsf{Vnodes}(G)}$, i.e., a positive trace-one operator on the Hilbert space $\bigotimes_{A\in \textsf{Vnodes}(G)}\mathcal{H}_{A}$.

 Because of the no-broadcasting theorem in quantum theory~\cite{Barnum_96}, if a given latent node influences more than one visible node, one cannot imagine that the state of that node is broadcast to each of the children, as one could classically.
 The main differences between the definitions of the notion of a quantum causal model proposed in various works, such as Ref.~\cite{Costa_2016} and Refs.~\cite{Allen_17,barrett2019quantum}, relate to how to meet this challenge.
-However, because the compatibility problem allows the Hilbert spaces associated to the latent nodes to be of arbitrary dimensionality, and the differences between these approaches are inconsequential in this case; disagreements about the definition are not relevant to the compatibility problem.
+However, disagreements about the definition are not relevant to the compatibility problem.
+This is because the definition of the causal compatibility problem allows the Hilbert spaces associated to the latent nodes to be of arbitrary (finite) dimensionality, and the differences between these approaches arise only when one fixes the dimensionality.
 We here adopt the following approach: Suppose that the set of visible nodes that are children of a latent node $L$ are denoted $\textrm{Ch}(L)$.
 Then the Hilbert space associated to the latent node $L$, $\mathcal{H}_{L}$, is presumed to factorize into a set of Hilbert spaces indexed by its children.
 That is, $\mathcal{H}_{L} = \bigotimes_{A \in\textrm{Ch}(L)} \mathcal{H}_{L^{(A)}}$.
 The first type of parameter in the causal model is a quantum state $\rho_{L}$, i.e., a positive trace-one operator on the space of linear operators on the Hilbert space associated to $L$, $\rho_{L} \in \mathcal{L}(\mathcal{H}_{L})$.
-Given the factorization just described, the state $\rho_{L}$ can be conceptualized as $\rho_{L^{(1)}, L^{(2)}\dots L^{(K)}} \in \mathcal{L}(\mathcal{H}_{L^{(1)}} \otimes \mathcal{H}_{L^{(2)}}\otimes \dots \otimes \mathcal{H}_{L^{(K)}})$, where $K$ is the cardinality of the set $\textrm{Ch}(L)$, and thus can describe correlations between the different subsystems of $L$.
+Given the factorization just described, the state $\rho_{L}$ can be conceptualized as $\rho_{L^{(A)}, L^{(B)}\dots L^{(Z)}} \in \mathcal{L}(\mathcal{H}_{L^{(A)}} \otimes \mathcal{H}_{L^{(B)}}\otimes \dots \otimes \mathcal{H}_{L^{(Z)}})$ where $A,B,\dots, Z \in \textrm{Ch}(L)$.
+Such a state can clearly describe correlations between the different subsystems of $L$.